austinEng/metal-sample-nonzero-mip-stencil/README.md

 ## Map the Texture Onto a Geometric Primitive

-You can't render a texture on its own; you must map it onto geometric primitives (in this example, a pair of triangles that form a quadrangle) that are output by the vertex stage and turned into fragments by the rasterizer.
+You can't render a texture on its own; you must map it onto geometric primitives (in this example, a pair of triangles) that are output by the vertex stage and turned into fragments by the rasterizer.
 Each fragment needs to know which part of the texture should be applied to it.
 You define this mapping with *texture coordinates*: floating-point positions that map locations on a texture image to locations on the geometric surface.